Battle of Charlestown: Battle

 At dawn on the 18th, Union pickets south of Charles Town were driven back by Imboden's advance.
 Simpson's 9th Maryland Infantry, numbering some 375 men, took up position in the Jefferson County Courthouse (in which John Brown was tried and hanged) and ordered the cavalry, consisting of one company each of the Loudoun Rangers and 6th Michigan Cavalry, to "take care of themselves".
 Upon entering town, Imboden sent a flag of truce to negotiate surrender, to which Simpson refused.
 The cavalry, seeing the hopelessness of the situation, decided to fight their way out and unite with the Harpers Ferry garrison.
 On the northeast outskirts of town, the Union cavalry encountered the 18th Virginia Cavalry and 62nd Virginia Mounted Infantry, who unleashed a volley at the column, sending several troopers and their horses to the ground.
-Those troopers who were still mounted broke left around their felled comrades and serendipitously rode into the Confederate right, which was proved to be its weak spot.
-The Union cavalry cut its way out, taking heavy losses: 17 captured, 2 killed and several wounded and nearly every horse shot, several killed.
+Those troopers who were still mounted broke left around their felled comrades and serendipitously rode into the Confederate right, which proved to be its weak spot.
+The Union cavalry cut its way out, taking heavy losses: 17 captured, 2 killed, and several wounded, and nearly every horse shot, several killed.

-Meanwhile, back in Charles Town, Imboden brought up his artillery, and again demanded the garrison's surrender, which was rebuked for a second time, whereupon Imboden began to shell the town.
+Meanwhile, back in Charles Town, Imboden brought up his artillery and again demanded the garrison's surrender, which was rebuked for a second time, whereupon Imboden began to shell the town.
 Under the artillery fire, Simpson was forced to abandon the courthouse and marched his men to a field northwest of town, not far from the earlier cavalry engagement.
-Imboden massed his forces in a woods facing the field and unleashed a deadly volley.
+Imboden massed his forces in the woods facing the field and unleashed a deadly volley.
 After several minutes and only a few shots fired in return, Simpson finally surrendered his force, now totaling some 365 men.

 The artillery fire had not gone unnoticed in nearby Harpers Ferry; the 17th Indiana battery, Cole's Maryland Cavalry, and the remainder of the Loudoun Rangers and 6th Michigan, totaling 300 men in all, were dispatched to reinforce the besieged garrison.
-Within 15 minutes they had engaged Imboden's force and a fierce firefight ensued that lasted the entirety of the afternoon.
+Within 15 minutes, they had engaged Imboden's force, and a fierce firefight ensued that lasted the entirety of the afternoon.
 The reinforcements, however, were not strong enough to drive off Imboden and liberate the prisoners.

-At around 5 p.m. the 34th Massachusetts Infantry, 400 strong, arrived, having been marched 18 miles from their camp at Berryville to the sound of the artillery fire.
-As the sun set, the Bay Staters attacked Imboden, who with the cover of darkness elected to withdraw while still in possession of his prisoners and plunder from the town.
+At around 5 p.m., the 34th Massachusetts Infantry, 400 strong, arrived, having been marched 18 miles from their camp at Berryville to the sound of the artillery fire.
+As the sun set, the Bay Staters attacked Imboden, who, with the cover of darkness, elected to withdraw while still in possession of his prisoners and plunder from the town.